エピソード

 2024/12/20

 by Ed Shanaphy There's always that guy.
 The guy that is on the sidelines of every tournament, from a WTA qualifier to an ATP Masters to a Grand Slam.
 The guy who amazes onlookers through his building of a network.
 The guy who continues to work, even after retirement and sleeps in the back of a Suburban on the way to the next event.
 The guy who finally creates such volumes of great work, it brings him to the top of his profession from roots deep in the industry.
 The guy that becomes a legend and works with legends.
 On the tennis tour, that guy is Gary Kitchell.
-Kitchell, or Kitch as he is called by his hundreds - if not thousands - of colleagues and friends, is known around the world as one of the leading physiotherapists who graced tournament tennis courts across the globe.
+Kitchell, or Kitch as he is called by hundreds - if not thousands - of his colleagues and friends, is known around the world as one of the leading physiotherapists who has graced tournament tennis courts across the globe.
 From the hallowed lawn of Centre Court at Wimbledon and the hard cement of Louis Armstrong Court at the US Open to the back courts at the 1990s Volvo ATP Tour stop in New Haven, Kitchell has worked with some of the greatest tennis players of all time.
 From the era of Borg and McEnroe, to the following upstarts Sampras and Agassi, to Federer and through to today's Tommy Paul, Reilly Opelka and Maria Sakkari, Kitch has treated injuries, reduced stress on the body and helped strength train numerous number one players to new heights.
 Gary loves tennis.
 It's always been a part of his life.
 His early days saw him teaching the indoor season in his native New Jersey.
 Soon after, he followed the sun as most instructors do and playing in semi-professional tournaments and was noticed at a small club in Vero Beach, Sea Oaks, at which he started his road along the highways and byways of the professional tours.
 His views of the professional tennis tours are from an interesting objective - a viewpoint from outside the employ of either the men's or women's tour but from within the fires that comprise the professional game and the travel demanded of today's tennis stars.
 He sees the challenges that the professional tour faces today as the Davis Cup limps along while the Laver Cup becomes a global phenomenon.
 He also sees the difficulty private members clubs may have using the professional game as a catalyst to new members as the tour lengthens its season and the tournaments are diluted by so much television and streamed coverage.
 An understanding of the professional game helps Gary to see where tennis may be headed on the amateur level at tennis and country clubs across the country.
 A commitment to building a community and social network at any club needs to be a priority to continue the sport's growth as it faces challenges from pickleball and padel.
 As a member of several private members clubs, Gary has some sage advice for club managers and directors in the club management arena.
 Join Gary on the BeyondTheBaselines.com podcast.

 続きを読む 一部表示